lop-Louis/northbook/ops/contracts/northbook-ia-overhaul.md

 5. Latest tag contains state and receipts links.
 6. Annex labs run in 10 minutes or less.
 7. Public sanitization lints pass.

+## Fine.
+Dictionary time.
+Here are appendices that translate the ops-speak into human.

+## Appendix

+### Appendix A · Plain-English Glossary

+- **North Star**
+  The one-sentence promise the site is judged by.
+It does not change per section.

+- **Guardrails**
+  Boundaries that keep pages helpful and respectful.
+They protect tone, privacy, and credibility.

+- **Buckets**
+  The four shelves the whole site sits on:
+  Navigate (why and scope), Operate (how options), Learn (proof and metrics), Mitigate (risk and rollback).

+- **Opener pattern**
+  The first screen of any page.
+One sentence why, two suggested actions, one exit-metric line.
+No lectures up top.

+- **CTA**
+  The button or link that suggests what to try next.
+Labels stay gentle: try, use, choose, see example.

+- **Exit metric**
+  What “good” looks like for this page in one line, for example time-to-answer drops.

+- **Signal**
+  A metric we track on purpose.
+Example nav_open, lab_pass, time_to_answer.
+Capped at 8 total so we stay sane.

+- **Leading vs lagging**
+  Leading moves quickly and hints at direction, example CTA clicks.
+Lagging moves slower and proves the win, example time-to-answer over a week.

+- **Receipt**
+  A short, time-bounded proof attached to a release, example Adoption up 12 percent since October.

+- **Baseline window**
+  The “before” period we compare against, default last 30 days.

+- **Single bet**
+  We run one model for a window.
+No parallel theories.

+- **Seam**
+  A critical edge in the system: Navigation, Governance, Signals, Tests, Releases.

+- **Steward**
+  The person minding a seam.
+For now it is you, on all seams.

+- **Invariant**
+  A rule that must hold or we stop.
+Example every page has an opener pattern.

+- **Traceability**
+  The chain that lets us prove why a change happened and roll it back.
+PR ↔ decision or exception ↔ guardrail ↔ page ↔ signal ↔ receipt.

+- **Exception**
+  A conscious break with a reason, owner, expiry, and exit criteria.

+- **Freeze**
+  Temporary stop on migrations because risk or damage crossed a line.

+- **Enforcement ladder**
+  Five levels that decide how hard the system reacts.
+L0 observe, L1 highlight, L2 nudge, L3 conscious override with expiry, L4 block.

+- **Deep-embed**
+  The North Star and receipts appear directly on section landings.
+The star is always visible.

+- **Dual-run**
+  Old and new live together for a short period so users do not get lost.

+- **Redirect ledger**
+  A list that maps old links to new ones.
+Verified so we do not create loops.

+- **Orphan**
+  A page or PR that is not linked into the traceability chain.

+- **State snapshot**
+  A simple page that says what changed this month and what is pending.

+- **Release tag**
+  A monthly label on the repo.
+Format vYYYY.MM-<lane> and it links to the snapshot and receipts.

+- **SLA**
+  How often something must be refreshed.
+Signals default to 30 days.

+- **Annex lab**
+  A small, runnable example or test that proves a page’s claim.
+Must run in 10 minutes or less.

+- **Time-to-answer**
+  How long a reader needs to find a usable answer from entry to click.

+- **Sanitization**
+  Removing names, secrets, and exact numbers that would leak or mislead.
+Directional ranges are allowed.

+- **Red-lines**
+  The short list that triggers a hard block.
+See Appendix E.

+- **Compliance audit prune**
+  When an audit hits, affected content is blocked and removed, with an entry in the log.

+- **GDPR violation**
+  Any exposure or misuse of personal data that breaks EU rules.
+This is a hard stop.

+- **Source of truth**
+  The canonical place where facts live, for example the Governance folder and release tags.

+- **Pilot**
+  A tiny end-to-end trial before a wide change.

+- **Band A**
+  Public content only.
+No sensitive internals.

+- **Legacy**
+  The old site routes kept briefly with a banner while you migrate.

+---

+### Appendix B · The Enforcement Ladder by example

+- **L0 Observe**
+  You used one stern word.
+We log it.
+No action.

+- **L1 Highlight**
+  Preview shows “Tone is a bit pushy.”
+You can still ship.

+- **L2 Nudge**
+  A PR comment says “Add an exit metric and map your CTAs to signals.”
+Merge allowed.

+- **L3 Conscious override**
+  Traceability is missing.
+You add an exception with owner, expiry in 30 days, and exit criteria.
+Merge allowed.

+- **L4 Block**
+  You pasted a real customer name or an API key.
+Merge denied until fixed.

+Default behavior stays at L1 or L2.
+Blocks are rare and only for red-lines.

+---

+### Appendix C · What shows up on a page

+Above the fold you always see:

+1. **Why** in one sentence
+2. **Two actions** with soft labels
+3. **Exit metric** line
+4. **Tiny receipts** panel with the last release’s Adoption, Quality, Credibility

+Everything else sits below.
+No walls of text up top.

+---

+### Appendix D · Signals and metrics cheat-sheet

+- **Navigate**
+  Leading nav_open rate
+  Lagging time-to-answer change

+- **Operate**
+  Leading annex lab pass on the example
+  Lagging defect rate on pages changed this month

+- **Learn**
+  Leading dashboard freshness in days
+  Lagging decision hit rate, percent of decisions that produced expected receipts

+- **Mitigate**
+  Leading time-to-freeze from trigger
+  Lagging time-to-recovery back to baseline

+Cap total active signals at 8.
+Each has an owner and a refresh deadline.

+---

+### Appendix E · What actually triggers a block

+- Personal data, GDPR issues, security secrets
+- Broken traceability that prevents rollback
+- Unverifiable hard numbers presented as fact
+- Compliance audit prune requests

+Everything else is a nudge or a conscious override with an expiry.

+---

+### Appendix F · Exceptions and freezes, quick guide

+- **Exception**
+  Use when you need to ship without a perfect chain or tone.
+Include owner, date, trigger, expiry within 30 days, exit criteria.
+Public log is scrubbed.
+Private ledger mirrors the IDs.

+- **Freeze**
+  Triggers: annex lab pass rate below 80 percent, time-to-answer worsens 20 percent or more, or exceptions older than 14 days.
+  Action: stop migrations in scope, publish exit criteria, resume when proof is back within 10 percent of baseline for 7 days.

+---

+### Appendix G · Tags, lanes, and snapshots

+- **Monthly tag**
+  First business day.
+Format vYYYY.MM-<lane>.
+  Lanes: pilot, main, legacy.

+- **What the tag links to**
+  The state snapshot and a receipts page.
+  The receipts page lists Adoption, Quality, Credibility with dates.

+---

+### Appendix H · Autonomy rules in one page

+- Two options minimum on every page.
+- Actions are reversible and state a stop rule in one sentence.
+- Tone is guidance, not orders.
+- Most tests nudge.
+Blocks are only for red-lines.
+- L3 overrides are allowed with owner, expiry, and exit criteria.

+---

+### Appendix I · Contributor quick checklist

+1. Does the opener show why, two actions, and an exit metric
+2. Do CTAs use the soft allowlist
+3. Did you map actions to one leading and one lagging signal
+4. Does the frontmatter include bucket, north_star_id, guardrail_id, owner, band, date, CTA labels, metrics, and decision_link if scope or metrics changed
+5. Does an annex lab exist and run in 10 minutes or less
+6. Is traceability complete PR to receipt
+7. Did you avoid names, secrets, and exact internal numbers

+If you tick these boxes, you are inside the guardrails and nobody will nag you.

+---

+### Appendix J · Tiny FAQ

+- **Can I suggest only one action**
+  Only with an exception that states the tradeoff and expiry.

+- **What if the example lab needs 15 minutes**
+  Cut scope or split the example so the runnable part is under 10 minutes.

+- **What if I hate the gentle CTA words**
+  Then your page fails tone lint.
+Use the allowlist.
+It exists so readers feel respected.

+- **What if I ship and forget the metrics mapping** You get a nudge.
+If it happens again next release, you need an override with an expiry.